Justin-Blu3berry/Hominid-Phylo-Tree/PROPOSAL.md

 # Hominid Phylogenetic Forest

+#### Justin Wildman, for BINF 6251 at Northeastern University in Spring 2026

 ## Research Question:
 Is there a gene shared by members of the family hominidae that gives rise to a different phylogenetic tree than is commonly accepted?